 Rehabilitation hospital/facility: If you are able to tolerate and participate in three or more hours of therapies a day, you may qualify for placement into an acute care rehabilitation hospital.
+There are several of these in this area, including the Inpatient Rehabilitation Unit at Geisinger South Wilkes-Barre.
 We may be able to arrange for rehabilitation placement closer to home if you are not from this area.